muhamiyan/balaka/docs/99-decisions-and-questions.md

 - Template builder UI required for power users
 - Template validation logic needed

-### 3. Multi-Tenancy from Day One ✓
+### 3. Single-Tenant Architecture ✓
-**Decision:** Build multi-tenant architecture from the start
+**Decision:** Instance-per-client deployment (not multi-tenant with tenant_id)

 **Rationale:**
-- Easier to build correctly from start than retrofit later
+- Simpler codebase (no tenant_id in every query)
+- Complete data and process isolation
+- No risk of cross-tenant data leaks
-- Core requirement for SaaS model
+- Easier compliance for accounting data
-- One bookkeeper manages multiple clients efficiently
-- Scales better
+- Can co-locate multiple instances for cost efficiency
+- Can isolate high-value clients on dedicated VPS

 **Trade-offs:**
+- Need control plane app for SaaS automation (future phase)
-- More complex initial development
+- More containers/processes to manage
-- Careful data isolation required
+- Acceptable: Focus on product stability first, automate later with Pulumi
 - More testing scenarios

 ### 4. Indonesian Tax Focus ✓